joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-07-16-recursively-validate-application-requests-with-rack.md

 of them.
 Strings on the other hand are the ending state we wish to have values be formatted in.

+## Wrap up

 So with all of that we now have a way to determine malicious values within a request object regardless of it being a String, Array, or Hash.
 Avoiding the sting of null bytes one request at a time.

+But wait!
+What about if a user's session contains null bytes in it?
+Have no fear as the [next post in this series covers how to handle it](http://joshfrankel.me/blog/invalidate-requests-when-a-user-session-contains-null-bytes-in-the-rack-layer/).

+What's a fun way you've used recursion to solve a complex programming problem?
+I'd love to discuss what the outcome was below in the comments.

+Thanks for reading.